 DIGNITY’s Talent Programme is a programme specially designed for ambitious senior-level students seeking an internship opportunity as part of their academic programme or planning to write a master’s thesis in the field of torture or related topics.

-The programme offers an inspiring, intense milieu at the intersection between theory and practice.
-Together with other students and under the qualified supervision and mentorship of experienced staff, as a DIGNITY Talent you will have the opportunity to develop and contribute to knowledge production and the making of a better world.
+The Talent Programme offers an inspiring, intense milieu at the intersection between theory and practice.
+As a DIGNITY Talent you will have the opportunity to develop and contribute to knowledge production and the making of a better world together with other DIGNITY Talents and under the qualified supervision and mentorship of experienced DIGNITY staff.